Blog

 Family Healthcare (Texas Bluebonnet) Home Health in SW Fort Worth/Burleson, TX

-About Family Healthcare and Texas Bluebonnet Plans
+What Is Family Healthcare and the Texas Bluebonnet Health Plan?

 Skilled Nursing Services

-Registered Nurses and Licensed Vocational Nurses can provide wound care and wound VAC management, IV therapy and specialty infusions, medication management and administration, ostomy care and education, feeding tube management, in-home lab draws and specimen collection, and post-surgical monitoring.
-These skilled nursing services are particularly important for members discharged from facilities like Huguley Medical Center or AdventHealth Burleson who need clinical follow-up care without returning to an inpatient setting.
+Registered Nurses and Licensed Vocational Nurses provide a full range of clinical services at home.
+These include wound care and wound VAC management, IV therapy and specialty infusions, medication management and administration, ostomy care and education, feeding tube management, in-home lab draws and specimen collection, and post-surgical monitoring.

 Therapy Services

 Physical therapy, occupational therapy, and speech therapy may all be authorized under a Family Healthcare home health benefit when ordered by a physician.
-Therapy services help members in neighborhoods like Hidden Creek and Summer Creek regain function and independence after strokes, joint replacements, falls, and other acute events — without requiring daily transportation to an outpatient clinic.
+These services help members in Hidden Creek, Summer Creek, and Briar Meadow regain function and independence after strokes, joint replacements, falls, and other acute events.

 Personal Care and Companion Services